tanhuy998/context-js/README.md

 ### @responseBody ActionResult

 `@responseBody` deals with IActionResult returned by the controller's action.
 This package provide 4 types of ActionResult.
+Action result use the parameter template of Express's response object.
+Therefore, the following ActionResult use parameter list like standard Express's response parameter template.

 ```js
 const {BaseController, dispatchable, responseBody, view, redirect, file, download} = require('@tanhuy998/context-js');